When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Photo: tablets-for-musicians.com

-In 2023, new large format e-readers have hit the market, one of which was designed specifically for musicians.
-In this article, I will take a closer look at which e-readers are the best for a musician’s daily use, including practicing, rehearsing, and performing.
+In this article, I’ll take a closer look at which e-readers are the best for a musician’s daily use, including practicing, rehearsing, and performing.

 I am registered with the Amazon Associates Program.
 This website contains Amazon affiliate links (marked with a star).
 If you click on one of these links and make a purchase, I may receive a commission from Amazon.